31.6 F

 Alita Feek

 Alita Feek is a freelance writer for Enid Monthly.
-Raised as a proud Navy brat, she is now an Air Force spouse who has lived all over the country and is enjoying settling into the Enid community.
-She has a B.A. from Oberlin College, an M.S. from the University of Washington, and is currently finishing an M.A. in English from Northwestern State University of Louisiana.
+Raised as a proud Navy brat, she has lived all over the country with her Air Force (retired) spouse and their kids.
+She has enjoyed settling into the Enid community and looks forward to the many adventures to come.
+Alita holds a B.A. from Oberlin College, an M.S. from the University of Washington, and an M.A. in English from Northwestern State University of Louisiana.

 MORE FROM THIS AUTHOR